RTP1: Early years

 Broadcasts from the Monte da Virgem studios in Vila Nova de Gaia started on October 20, 1959.

 Portugal's link to the Eurovision network was complete on December 1, 1965 and the first experiment between Portugal and Spain was made on January 31, 1966.
 The first broadcasts from the network was made in 1960, and with varying levels of quality.

 Starting November 1, 1961, the weather reports were now seen in-vision from meteorologists, this time after the main news, as opposed to the late news, like it was before.
 The most famous weatherman, Anthímio de Azevedo, didn't join RTP until 1964.
-The 1960s also marked the arrival of the video tape technology to the broadcaster.
+The 1960s also marked the arrival of the videotape technology to the broadcaster.